slavivanov/encharge-integrations-utilities/README.md

 * `runOnce`: boolean

   - If false the operation will be run once once.
 Note: this flag is not functioning properly at the moment.

+* `skipPollingDeduplication`: boolean

+  - In a polling operation, normally we deduplicate the results - to prevent the same results appearing over and over.
+If this is set to `true` deduplication is skipped.

 * `idempotent`: boolean